alnaughty/qonvex_signature_pad/README.md

 # qonvex_signature_pad

-A Flutter package for signature pad.
+A new flutter package used to create a signature pad.
+This supports all platforms including Desktop and Web.

 ## NOTE:
  ### FOR WEB